 Whole Earth image from JHT's Planetary Pixel Emporium

-Guide to the Surface Water Record (click on map above for individual map displays)
+(click on map above for individual Surface Water Record map displays)

 Daily updates complete at 13:40 MST/20:40 UTC

-Sample of Drought (reduced surface water) mapping in the Central USA, Summer, 2012.
+Sample of drought (reduced surface water) mapping in the Central USA, Summer, 2012 using NASA MODIS data..
+Yellow shows new dry land.
 See appropriate sheets of the Surface Water Record when droughts are underway.
+As well, the runoff displays above may be used to look for areas of surface water anomalies.
+In 2014, we will be moving increasingly to Google Earth and Google Maps platforms.

 Red: Flooding, during a 10-day accumulation of MODIS imaging.